Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have a 35-32 record in games they were listed as the moneyline favorite (winning 52.2% of those games).
+- The Red Sox have won 51.5% of the games this season when they were favored on the moneyline (35-33).

-- In the 152 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 79 times (79-69-4).
+- Boston has had an over/under set by oddsmakers 153 times, and have combined with opponents to go over the total in 79 of those games (79-70-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!